Pratham2511/AIr_pollution_tracker/README.md

-# 🌫️ AIRLYTICS - Air Pollution Tracker# Air Pollution Tracker Backend
+# 🌫️ AIRLYTICS - Air Pollution Tracker

-> **A simple, beautiful website that shows how clean or dirty the air is in different Indian cities!**This is the backend API for the Air Pollution Tracker application.
-It provides RESTful endpoints for user authentication and pollution data management.
+> **A simple, beautiful website that shows how clean or dirty the air is in different Indian cities!**

+This is a full-stack web application for tracking and analyzing air pollution data across major Indian cities with real-time monitoring, interactive maps, and health recommendations.

+---

----## Tech Stack
+## Tech Stack